quidphp/lemur/README.md

 - *Compiling*: The compiling and concatenation of the SCSS files is done on the PHP side.

 ### Overview
-**QuidPHP/Lemur** contains 36 SCSS stylesheets.
+**QuidPHP/Lemur** contains 37 SCSS stylesheets.
 Here is an overview:
 - [cms](css/cms)
-    - [_form.scss](css/cms/_form.scss) - Stylesheet with various form-related mixins
+    - [_form](css/cms/_form.scss) - Stylesheet with various form-related mixins
-    - [_include.scss](css/cms/_include.scss) - Stylesheet with various global mixins
+    - [_include](css/cms/_include.scss) - Stylesheet with various global mixins
-    - [cms.scss](css/cms/cms.scss) - Stylesheet containing the root styling rules as well as common classes for the CMS
+    - [cms](css/cms/cms.scss) - Stylesheet containing the root styling rules as well as common classes for the CMS
-    - [general.scss](css/cms/general.scss) - Stylesheet for the general navigation page of the CMS
+    - [general](css/cms/general.scss) - Stylesheet for the general navigation page of the CMS
-    - [home.scss](css/cms/home.scss) - Stylesheet for the home route of the CMS
+    - [home](css/cms/home.scss) - Stylesheet for the home route of the CMS
-    - [interface.scss](css/cms/interface.scss) - Stylesheet for the main interface of the CMS
+    - [interface](css/cms/interface.scss) - Stylesheet for the main interface of the CMS
-    - [modal.scss](css/cms/modal.scss) - Stylesheet for the modal and the modal routes
+    - [modal](css/cms/modal.scss) - Stylesheet for the modal and the modal routes
-    - [nobody.scss](css/cms/nobody.scss) - Stylesheet for the nobody routes of the CMS
+    - [nobody](css/cms/nobody.scss) - Stylesheet for the nobody routes of the CMS
-    - [specific.scss](css/cms/specific.scss) - Stylesheet for the specific form page of the CMS
+    - [specific](css/cms/specific.scss) - Stylesheet for the specific form page of the CMS
 - [cms-component](css/cms-component)
-    - [_include.scss](css/cms-component/_include.scss) - Stylesheet for various simple components of the CMS
+    - [_include](css/cms-component/_include.scss) - Stylesheet for various simple components of the CMS
-    - [addRemove.scss](css/cms-component/addRemove.scss) - Stylesheet for the addRemove form component of the CMS
+    - [addRemove](css/cms-component/addRemove.scss) - Stylesheet for the addRemove form component of the CMS
-    - [block.scss](css/cms-component/block.scss) - Stylesheet for the block component of the CMS
+    - [block](css/cms-component/block.scss) - Stylesheet for the block component of the CMS
-    - [burger.scss](css/cms-component/burger.scss) - Stylesheet for the burger component of the CMS
+    - [burger](css/cms-component/burger.scss) - Stylesheet for the burger component of the CMS
-    - [calendar.scss](css/cms-component/calendar.scss) - Stylesheet for the calendar component of the cms
+    - [calendar](css/cms-component/calendar.scss) - Stylesheet for the calendar component of the cms
-    - [clickOpen.scss](css/cms-component/clickOpen.scss) - Stylesheet related to clickOpen components for the CMS
+    - [clickOpen](css/cms-component/clickOpen.scss) - Stylesheet related to clickOpen components for the CMS
-    - [colsSorter.scss](css/cms-component/colsSorter.scss) - Stylesheet for the colsSorter component of the CMS
+    - [colsSorter](css/cms-component/colsSorter.scss) - Stylesheet for the colsSorter component of the CMS
-    - [com.scss](css/cms-component/com.scss) - Stylesheet for the communication component of the CMS
+    - [com](css/cms-component/com.scss) - Stylesheet for the communication component of the CMS
-    - [enumSet.scss](css/cms-component/enumSet.scss) - Stylesheet for the enumSet component of the CMS
+    - [enumSet](css/cms-component/enumSet.scss) - Stylesheet for the enumSet component of the CMS
-    - [fakeSelect.scss](css/cms-component/fakeSelect.scss) - Stylesheet for the fakeSelect component of the CMS
+    - [fakeSelect](css/cms-component/fakeSelect.scss) - Stylesheet for the fakeSelect component of the CMS
-    - [filter.scss](css/cms-component/filter.scss) - Stylesheet for the filter component of the CMS
+    - [filter](css/cms-component/filter.scss) - Stylesheet for the filter component of the CMS
-    - [homeFeed.scss](css/cms-component/homeFeed.scss) - Stylesheet for the home feed component of the CMS
+    - [homeFeed](css/cms-component/homeFeed.scss) - Stylesheet for the home feed component of the CMS
-    - [inputCalendar.scss](css/cms-component/inputCalendar.scss) - Stylesheet for the input calendar of the CMS
+    - [inputCalendar](css/cms-component/inputCalendar.scss) - Stylesheet for the input calendar of the CMS
-    - [inputFiles.scss](css/cms-component/inputFiles.scss) - Stylesheet for the files upload inputs component of the CMS
+    - [inputFiles](css/cms-component/inputFiles.scss) - Stylesheet for the files upload inputs component of the CMS
-    - [inputNumericRange.scss](css/cms-component/inputNumericRange.scss) - Styles for the integerRange component of the CMS
+    - [inputNumericRange](css/cms-component/inputNumericRange.scss) - Styles for the integerRange component of the CMS
+    - [jsonArray](css/cms-component/jsonArray.scss) - Mixin pour le champ jsonRelation dans le formulaire
-    - [mainNav.scss](css/cms-component/mainNav.scss) - Stylesheet for the main navigation component of the CMS
+    - [mainNav](css/cms-component/mainNav.scss) - Stylesheet for the main navigation component of the CMS
-    - [modal.scss](css/cms-component/modal.scss) - Stylesheet for the modal component of the CMS
+    - [modal](css/cms-component/modal.scss) - Stylesheet for the modal component of the CMS
-    - [quickEdit.scss](css/cms-component/quickEdit.scss) - Stylesheet for the quickEdit component of the CMS
+    - [quickEdit](css/cms-component/quickEdit.scss) - Stylesheet for the quickEdit component of the CMS
-    - [rowsChecker.scss](css/cms-component/rowsChecker.scss) - Stylesheet for the rowsChecker component of the CMS
+    - [rowsChecker](css/cms-component/rowsChecker.scss) - Stylesheet for the rowsChecker component of the CMS
-    - [searchAutoInfo.scss](css/cms-component/searchAutoInfo.scss) - Stylesheet for the main search component of the CMS
+    - [searchAutoInfo](css/cms-component/searchAutoInfo.scss) - Stylesheet for the main search component of the CMS
-    - [searchSlide.scss](css/cms-component/searchSlide.scss) - Mixin for the searchSlide component of the CMS
+    - [searchSlide](css/cms-component/searchSlide.scss) - Mixin for the searchSlide component of the CMS
-    - [specificNav.scss](css/cms-component/specificNav.scss) - Stylesheet for the speciic nav component of the CMS
+    - [specificNav](css/cms-component/specificNav.scss) - Stylesheet for the speciic nav component of the CMS
-    - [textareaExtra.scss](css/cms-component/textareaExtra.scss) - Stylesheet for the textarea component of the CMS (with relation inserts)
+    - [textareaExtra](css/cms-component/textareaExtra.scss) - Stylesheet for the textarea component of the CMS (with relation inserts)
-    - [tooltip.scss](css/cms-component/tooltip.scss) - Stylesheet for the tooltip component of the CMS
+    - [tooltip](css/cms-component/tooltip.scss) - Stylesheet for the tooltip component of the CMS
 - [cms-icon](css/cms-icon)
-    - [base64.scss](css/cms-icon/base64.scss) - Stylesheet containing all CMS icons in base64
+    - [base64](css/cms-icon/base64.scss) - Stylesheet containing all CMS icons in base64
-    - [icon.scss](css/cms-icon/icon.scss) - Stylesheet generating rules for the base64 icons
+    - [icon](css/cms-icon/icon.scss) - Stylesheet generating rules for the base64 icons
 - [cms-tinymce](css/cms-tinymce)
-    - [tinymce.scss](css/cms-tinymce/tinymce.scss) - Stylesheet providing default styling for the Tinymce wysiwyg editor
+    - [tinymce](css/cms-tinymce/tinymce.scss) - Stylesheet providing default styling for the Tinymce wysiwyg editor